severanceline/DigitroShop/README.md

 *   **ORM:** Entity Framework Core (Code First)
 *   **Validation:** FluentValidation
 *   **UI/Frontend:** Bootstrap, jQuery, JavaScript
-*   **Tools:** LazZiya Pagination (Client-side)
+*   **Tools:** LazZiya TagHelpers for pagination

 ---

 ## 📂 Project Structure
-The project follows **Clean Architecture** principles:
+The project is organized into the following layers:
 - **Domain:** Core business entities and enums.
-- **Application:** Service interfaces & implementations, Facade patterns, and CQRS use-cases.
-Data access is performed via an abstraction of DbContext.
+- **Application:** Service interfaces and implementations, selected Facade-based workflows, and CQRS-inspired read/write workflows.
+Data access is performed through a DbContext abstraction.
-- **Infrastructure:**  Reserved for external service integrations and cross-cutting concerns such as caching, logging, and messaging.
-Currently kept minimal in this project.
+- **Infrastructure:**  Intended for external integrations and cross-cutting concerns such as caching, logging, messaging, file storage, and third-party services.
+This layer is currently minimal in the project.
 - **Persistence:** EF Core DbContext implementation, migrations, and database configuration.
 - **Presentation:** MVC controllers, Razor Pages, ViewModels, and client-side assets responsible for user interaction.
 ---

 ## 🔑 Role-Based Access Control (RBAC)
-The system manages permissions dynamically based on 3 specific roles:
+The application uses three roles with different permissions:

 1.  **Admin:** Full authority over the system.
 Can manage Users, Categories, Products, Sliders, and Site Settings.
 2.  **Operator:** Restricted access.
 Can manage Products and Orders, but is **blocked** from Users and Categories.